sarthak25sharma/Productivity_App/README.md

 # Producitcyt App

-Producitcyt App is a React project aimed at enhancing productivity through three main features: a To-Do List, a Stopwatch, and a Timer.
+Producitcyt App is a React project awhich has three main features: a To-Do List, a Stopwatch, and a Clock.

 ## Features